M2Team/NanaZip/ReadMe.md

   - [x] Add support for Brotli, Fast-LZMA2, Lizard, LZ4, LZ5 and Zstandard
         from [7-Zip ZS branch](https://github.com/mcmilk/7-Zip-zstd).
 (Suggested
         by fcharlie.)
+- 1.x Series (2022 Q2)
   - [ ] Add Per-Monitor DPI-Aware support for Self Extracting Executables.
   - [ ] Provide NanaZip Installer for simplify the deployment.
   - [ ] Modernize the i18n implementation and migrate language files from
         `.txt`  to `.resw`.
 (Suggested by Maicol Battistini.)
+  - [ ] Add the UI stack based on XAML Islands which is used in NanaZip 2.x Series.
 - 2.x Series (2023 Q3)
   - [ ] Modernize the UI with XAML Islands with the Windows 11 control style, Mica material, dark and light mode support.